Best Keto Backpacking Meals for Lightweight Adventures

 What is the Keto Diet?

+Keto backpacking means backpacking while following the keto diet and consists of high-fat, low-carbohydrate meals.
 The ketogenic diet is a low-carb, high-fat eating plan that shifts your body’s metabolism from burning carbohydrates to burning fat.
+The keto diet involves high fat, low carbohydrate meals that promote the production of ketones from fat as fuel.
 Normally, the body uses glucose from carbohydrates as its main energy source, but in ketosis, it switches to using ketones produced from fat.
 This metabolic state, known as ketosis, provides sustained energy and helps eliminate sugar crashes.

 Benefits for Backpackers